 Take in the big game of Africa and experience great adventures at the massive natural wonder of Victoria Falls on this action-packed short safari!

-Then it is time to head to Hwange National Park and our lodge on a private concession area on the edge of the park.
-Here, we embark on 4x4 game drives in both private concession areas and Hwange National Park, sighting an abundance of wildlife and birds, including the Big Five of Africa.
+Then it is time to head to Hwange National Park and our lodge bordering the national park.
+Here, we embark on 4x4 game drives in Hwange National Park, sighting an abundance of wildlife and birds, including the Big Five of Africa.

 This Victoria Falls & Hwange Park Safari kicks off with collection from the Victoria Falls Airport in Zimbabwe.
 You are transferred from the airport to Victoria Falls Rainbow Hotel in the heart of Victoria Falls town.
 After checking in at the hotel you are free to rest in your air-conditioned room, relax in the leafy gardens and take a dip in the pool.
 The Victoria Falls Rainbow Hotel is within walking distance of the Victoria Falls waterfall, offering easy access to some of the viewpoints.